michael-betz/kiff/README.md

-# Kiff, the Kicad diff
+# Kiff, the KiCad diff
 Graphically compare layout changes between two git versions of a PCB.

 If `-c` is not given, compares the local working copy against the latest